ShakhzodPython/restaurants_bot/README.md

-This telegram bot for management restaurants and creating, updating foods
+# This telegram bot for management restaurants